Hero Costume (Heat)

 Placeholder Gif

 Tokoyami is not very level dependent early, due to his special action being strong at the start of the game.
-You can consider giving your teammates cards instead of yourself, if you feel like your teammates are stronger at lvl 9 skills.
+You can consider giving your teammates cards instead of yourself, if you feel like your teammate's skill spikes are stronger than yours.

 However, don't neglect your own levels entirely.
 As the zone progresses, without levels, your vulnerable periods are more punishing.